 Serve with the empty Underberg bottle inverted in the sidecar.

-Hopefully, now that you’re armed with a little more knowledge about Underberg and its history you’ll give the interesting little drink a shot–figuratively and literally!
+Hopefully, now that you’re armed with a little more knowledge about this unusual German drink and its history you’ll give it a shot–figuratively and literally!
 You can shop our entire Underberg collection here →